codercrocs/javascript-interview-questions/README.md

 <details><summary><b>Answer</b></summary>
 <p>

-##### Answer: 2
+##### Answer: 1

-The latest chrome versions display `sparse array`(they are filled with holes) using this empty x n notation.
-Whereas the older versions have undefined x n notation.
+The latest chrome versions display `sparse array`(they are filled with holes) using this undefined x n notation.
+Whereas the older versions have empty x n notation.
-**Note:** The latest version of FF displays `n empty slots` notation.

 </p>
 </details>